acailic/acailic.github.io/_notes/aws-saa-training-notes.md

 ## Database layer
 #### RDS scalling is push the button
+#### Security RDS
+- Acces  to DB.
+Encryption at rest, in transit.
+- Event notification. such as whether the instance was shut down, a backup was started, a failover occurred, the security group was changed, or your storage space is low.
 ### DynamoDB
 - Amazon DynamoDB transactions simplify the developer experience of making coordinated, all-or-nothing changes to multiple items both within and across tables.
 Transactions provide atomicity, consistency, isolation, and durability (ACID) in DynamoDB, enabling you to maintain data correctness in your applications easily.
 - if item is bigger greater than 250kb, dynamodb is a lot expenssive.
 - Behind Cloudfront is memcached
 - Behind s3 is DynamoDB

+#### Security
+- Define acess permissions on table and items.
+- Customer managed keys
+- SSL, Encryption at rest

+## AWS DMS - Database Migration service